Yhortimer/Yhortimer/README.md

 # **Hi there, I'm Ihor** :wave:

-Currently I'm looking for my first job as frontend developer.
+Currently I'm looking for my first job as **frontend developer**.
 There is a list of some my skills bellow.

 <br>

-You can contact me via [LinkedIn](https://www.linkedin.com/in/khryplyvyi/) or mail me at igorhryplyvyy@gmail.com
+You can **contact** me via [LinkedIn](https://www.linkedin.com/in/khryplyvyi/) or mail me at igorhryplyvyy@gmail.com

 <br>